devedse/DeveMazeGenerator/README.md

 * Calculate walls (can be used to draw maze in 3d, I also have a sample of this if anyone is interested)
 * A GUI application with all kinds of buttons that do things
 * Different inner storage formats (Highly optimized BitArray, the normal .net BitArray, a Boolean array or directly mapped on the hard drive)
-* On a hard drive with 2TB you could theoretically generate a maze of the following size:
+* On a hard drive with 2TB you could theoretically generate a maze of the following size (This will take weeks / months to complete though):
 ```
 SQRT(2000000000000*8)=4000000, so a maze of about 4 million * 4 million
 ```